11 Vital progesterone dominance symptoms, tips, and treatments:

 The typical doctor thinks that synthetic progesterone products are actually progesterone.

-Consequently, natural bioidentical progesterone has almost no side effects when supplied in the same doses the body makes naturally in a health woman with healthy function.
+Consequently, natural bioidentical progesterone has almost no side effects when supplied in the same doses the body makes naturally in a healthy woman with healthy function.

 This conclusion is probably one of the reasons you are researching using bioidentical progesterone yourself.